top of page

 6) Strength Train (Your Future Self Will Thank You)

 I avoided strength training for years because I thought walking was enough.
-It isn’t especially after 35.
+It isn’t, especially after 35.
+Muscle is a metabolically active tissue.
+It supports:

 • Blood sugar control